Jiayi-Zeng/Jiayi-Zeng.github.io/source/about/index.md

 ---
 title: About
-date: 2022-11-11 04:41:28
 ---

 # 曾嘉怡 Jiayi Zeng

-**A Computer Science Student Experienced in Analyzing Data and Machine Learning**

-A recent graduate computer science student experienced in data analytics for two years.
-Won the second prize in a mathematical contest in modeling through data analysis, proficient with Office, Tableau, Python, SQL, and machine learning.
+A recent graduate computer science student experienced in data analytics and machine learning

+Used to do computer vision applications in transportation

+Will focus more on AI for Eduction in the future

 ## CONTACT INFO